Book Review of “The Universe versus Alex Woods” by Gavin Extence

 With all this praise, I have to admit to one tiny point that seemed incongruous to me, but it is so insignificant that it isn’t worth mentioning.
 With this debut novel, Gavin Extence has shown himself to be an author we should all be on the lookout for.
 So there is no doubt in my mind that this book is as close to genius as possible, and deserves a four and a half stars out of five.

-“The Universe versus Alex Woods” by Gavin Extence is available from Amazon, Barnes & Noble, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
+“The Universe versus Alex Woods” by Gavin Extence is available (via these affiliate links) from Amazon, Walmart (Kobo) US eBooks and audiobooks, the website eBooks.com, iTunes (iBook or audiobook), The Book Depository (free worldwide delivery), new or used from Alibris or Better World Books as well as from an IndieBound store near you.
 I would like to thank the publishers for sending me an ARC via NetGalley.
 (This is a version of the review that originally appeared on the now defunct website Dooyoo under my username TheChocolateLady.)

 2 thoughts on “A 21st Century Holden Caulfield?”